 Mining permits, Private Security Industry Regulatory Authority (PSIRA) certificates, driver’s licences, vehicle licences, firearms licences – the list goes on.
 In a company of thousands, it is inevitable that individual renewal dates will fall on different days, adding an additional layer of complexity to an already admin-intensive task.

 Most recently, Fidelity Security Services found itself in the unfortunate position of having approximately 700 firearm licences lapse.
-The person intended to renew the licences fell ill and eventually left company’s employment.
+The person intended to renew the licences, but fell ill and eventually left company’s employment.

 According to reports, the company is one of the largest security providers in South Africa and owns more than 8 500 firearms that are used by about 15 000 qualified armed personnel.
 Like most security companies, it purchases firearms when they are required, which means the firearm licences expire at different times.